ugokwehenry/Assignment1/README.md

 # Installation Notes
 The program is designed in java thus run in JVM.
 It will run on any machine that has JDK installed.
-Program execution steps
+Program execution steps:
-Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2
  	a.
 Copy the program folder (Assignment1) to any directory, for e.g. A:/CS/Courses/QA/Assignment/Assignment-1/

  	b.
 Open the terminal or Command Prompt in windows

 	c.
 Navigate to the directory where the program folder was copied, for e.g. A:/CS/Courses/QA/Assignment/Assignment-1/

 	d.
 Copy the xml file (either incomingOrder.xml) in the same directory for e.g. A:/CS/Courses/QA/Assignment/Assignment-1/

-	d.
+	e.
 Copy the incomingOrder.dtd file to the same directory e.g. A:/CS/Courses/QA/Assignment/Assignment-1/

-	e.
+	f.
 Type java -jar assignment1.jar on the command prompt to run the program.
 The program will start execution.
 It displays on the console and prompt for input parameter incomingOrder.xml {Please enter filename here :}
-	f.
+	g.
 Enter the name of the xml file (same file that was copied to the program directory. the .xml file and assignment1.jar must reside on the same directory) on the console.

+# Sample Reponses
 If the xml file path and structure is valid and the part number and quantity are valid?, the system return the following responses;
 	{File {authorizedMsg.xml} saved to directory ==> }
 	{Authorized!}